andymckay/blog/_posts/2023-05-18-using-actions.md

 * GitHub Actions have great secret management, so you can store secrets for other services.
 That allows you to query other services like Slack, Pager Duty and so on.
 * There are thousands of [re-usable Actions within the GitHub Marketplace](https://github.com/marketplace?category=&query=&type=actions&verification=) that we can use to do these checks.

 Using Actions this way gives customers the chance to build these checks quickly and simply in Actions.
 Separation of concerns, allows us to focus on building the best thing in the catalog.
 And finally, don't want to use Actions?
-That's cool, there's an API for the Catalog that let's you go down a different path if you like.
+That's cool, there's an API for the catalog that let's you go down a different path if you like.

 --